nicholasproietti/Graduate-Starting-Salary-Prediction-Project/README.md

 # Graduate Starting Salary Predictor
-Using regression modules to predict the starting salaries of graduates
+Using regression models to predict the starting salaries of graduates

 ## Purpose